Getting a cholesterol test

 When you have a cholesterol test, it is really important that your healthcare professional explains the results to you, to prevent unnecessary worry and confusion about the results.

 Ask for a print out of your results if you are not able to speak to your GP, nurse or pharmacist.

-This is sometimes written as TC and refers to the overall level of cholesterol.
+This is sometimes written as 'serum cholesterol' or TC and refers to the overall level of cholesterol.
 But it’s not just the total cholesterol that’s important.

 Your non-HDL cholesterol is your total cholesterol minus your HDL cholesterol.
 It’s the LDL and all the other bad cholesterol added together and ideally should be as low as possible.

 Your HDL cholesterol (high density lipoprotein) helps clear the cholesterol out of your arteries, while your LDL cholesterol (low density lipoprotein) can clog them up.
 So your HDL cholesterol should be above 1mmol/L in men and above 1.2mmol/L in women, ideally around 1.5-1.6mmol/L.